mohammadzainabbas/MGMA-Lab/README.md

 ### 4. Setup

-If you want to follow along, make sure to clone and `cd` to this lab's directory:
+If you want to follow along with the lab exercises, make sure to clone and `cd` to the relevant lab's directory:

 ```bash
 git clone https://github.com/mohammadzainabbas/MGMA-Lab.git